Cloud Files cURL Cookbook

 $ curl -I -H "X-Auth-Token: 3c5c8187-2569-47e0-8a11-edadd384e12" https://cdn2.clouddrive.com/v1/MossoCloudFS_c4f83243-7537-4600-a94d-ab7065f0a27b/images HTTP/1.1 204 No Content Date: Mon, 20 Feb 2012 19:39:41 GMT Server: Apache X-CDN-URI: http://c4965949.r49.cf2.rackcdn.com X-CDN-SSL-URI: https://c4965949.ssl.cf2.rackcdn.com X-CDN-STREAMING-URI: http://c4965949.r49.stream.cf2.rackcdn.com X-CDN-Enabled: True X-TTL: 259200 X-Log-Retention: False Connection: close Content-Type: text/plain; charset=UTF-8

-The following example request will unpublish a container called images:
+The following example request unpublishes a container called images:

 $ curl -v -X POST -H "X-CDN-Enabled: False" -H "X-Auth-Token: 3c5c8187-2569-47e0-8a11-edadd384e12" https://cdn2.clouddrive.com/v1/MossoCloudFS_c4f83243-7537-4600-a94d-ab7065f0a27b/images ... < HTTP/1.1 202 Accepted < Date: Mon, 20 Feb 2012 19:33:33 GMT < Server: Apache < X-CDN-URI: http://c4965949.r49.cf2.rackcdn.com < X-CDN-SSL-URI: https://c4965949.ssl.cf2.rackcdn.com < X-CDN-STREAMING-URI: http://c4965949.r49.stream.cf2.rackcdn.com < Content-Length: 0 < Connection: close < Content-Type: text/plain; charset=UTF-8 <

-Purging an object:It is possible to force content removal from the CDN by issuing a CDN purge request by submitting a HTTP DELETE to the content to be purged.
-The purge request can only be done on a per object basis.
-The purge request will schedule a job with Akamai to have the indicated content removed from all member nodes of the CDN and can take some time to complete.
-It is possible to pass through the X-Purge-Email header together with a comma-separated list of e-mails so that a notification will be sent when the purge is completed.
-At the time of writing only 25 purges may be done per account per day.
-If a container level purge needs to be performed, please contact support via a ticket naming the container to be purged and we can do this on your behalf.
-If a notification e-mail is required, please also let us know the desired e-mail(s) to use.
-Note: Attempting to perform multiple purges on the same content whilst a previous purge is still running will result in a HTTP 400 error.
-The following will perform a CDN purge of the rackspace.png file from the images container with a notification e-mail set to email@example.com (the verbose option should be used as no response body is returned):
+You can force the removal of content from the CDN by issuing a CDN purge request through an HTTP DELETE opreation to the content to be purged.
+The purge request can be done only on a per object basis.
+The purge request schedules a job with Akamai to have the indicated content removed from all member nodes of the CDN and can take some time to complete.
+You can pass through the X-Purge-Email header together with a comma-separated list of email addresses so that a notification will be sent when the purge is completed.
+Currently only 25 purges can be performed per account per day.

 $ curl -v -X DELETE -H "X-Purge-Email: firstname.lastname@example.org" -H "X-Auth-Token: 3c5c8187-2569-47e0-8a11-edadd384e12" https://cdn2.clouddrive.com/v1/MossoCloudFS_c4f83243-7537-4600-a94d-ab7065f0a27b/images/rackspace.png ... > < HTTP/1.1 204 No Content < Date: Mon, 20 Feb 2012 20:10:18 GMT < Server: Apache < Content-Length: 0 < Connection: close < Content-Type: text/plain; charset=UTF-8 < * Closing connection #0 * SSLv3, TLS alert, Client hello (1):